 Domain and Range

-The domain of a function is the set of all possible input values (x-values) for which the function is defined, while the range is the set of all possible output values (y-values).
-For the function f(x) = √(x-1), the domain is x ≥ 1, and the range is y ≥ 0.
-The inverse function will have its domain and range swapped compared to the original function.
+The domain of a function is the set of all possible input values (x-values) that the function can accept, while the range is the set of all possible output values (y-values) that the function can produce.
+Understanding the domain and range is crucial for both the original function and its inverse, as they are interchanged in inverse functions.

 Recommended video: